Darlene Paulsen – Pre-kindergarten

 Julie Gottschalk – Third Grade

 Julie Gottschalk, B.A., M.A.T., is the third grade teacher at Peabody School.
 Ms. Gottschalk received her B.A. in Liberal Arts from the New School for Social Research in New York and her M.A.T. from Mary Baldwin College.
 The parent of two grown sons (one was in the first graduating class of Peabody School), Ms G. has taught grades 1 through 5 and drama at Peabody School.
 Before she came to Peabody, she served as a academically advanced resource teacher in the Albemarle County schools and a volunteer in the Learning to Read through the Arts program at the Guggenheim Museum in NY.
 For fun, Ms. G. likes to take classes, play guitar, read, and spend times with friends.

-Julie Lacy, B.A., and Ed.S., UVa, 2003, teaches fifth grade social studies and Language Arts at Peabody School.
-Of her 24 years teaching experience, she spent the last 14 with Charlottesville Public Schools, one at Greenbrier teaching fourth grade and 13 at Walker teaching fifth and sixth.
-She has taught all subjects, primarily language arts, and has served as an academically advanced resource teacher and reading coach.
+Julie Lacy, B.A.
+Elem.
+Ed., Hendrix College; Ed.S., UVa, 2003, teaches fifth grade social studies and language arts at Peabody School.
+Of her 27 years teaching experience, she spent fourteen with Charlottesville Public Schools, one at Greenbrier teaching fourth grade and thirteen at Walker teaching fifth and sixth.
+She has taught all subjects, primarily language arts, and has served as a history content leader, an academically advanced resource teacher, and reading coach.
 Julie loves spending time with her family and grandchildren, learning new things, reading, traveling, gardening, and the outdoors.